fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/Custom permissions.md

     }
     ```

 -   Apply access control rules to multiple IP addresses.
-For example, the following code indicates that only access requests from IP addresses 10.101.168.111 and 10.101.169.111 are allowed:
+For example, the following code indicates that only access requests from IP addresses 10.101.168.111 and 10.101.169.111 are allowed.

     ```
     {
     "Statement": [
     {